isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/Stay Home Notice (SHN) & SHN Dedicated Facilities (SDF).md

 SHN will begin <b>immediately</b> from the time the notice is issued on the day of the traveller's arrival in Singapore.
 It will remain in effect until the traveller is notified of a negative test result from the final PCR test taken at the end of the SHN.

 Travellers serving their SHN at a place of residence or self-sourced accommodation will be scheduled to take a COVID-19 Polymerase Chain Reaction ("PCR Test") before the end of the SHN.
 Travellers who do not receive their test appointment details a day before the end of their SHN should seek assistance in writing via <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.
-Travellers may end their SHN arrangements <a href="/health/faq#testresult" target="_blank">upon receipt of a negative test result</a> or when they complete the 7-day or 10-day SHN period applicable to them, whichever is later.
+Travellers may end their SHN arrangements upon receipt of a negative test result or when they complete the 7-day SHN period applicable to them, whichever is later.

 For travellers serving SHN in an SDF, <b>the SDF will inform the traveller of the check-out time after it receives confirmation of the negative COVID-19 test result from the relevant government agency</b>.
 Travellers will only be allowed to leave the SDF thereafter.